 TIRANA, February 21

 Albania is turning into a first-rate destination that sometimes exceeds the expectations of tourists.
-From backpacking to cruise ship tourism, the country is making the headlines as one among the best places to visit in 2017.
+From backpacking to cruise ship tourism, the country is making the headlines as one of the best places to visit in 2017.
 Forbes says it, National Geographic too.

 But what about those who just like Kerouac believe that the road is life?

-What are some of the best roads that Albania can offer to the expert driver, cyclists, and bikers that look for exceptional road trips?
-Besides lesser-known destinations that are difficult to find in other parts of Europe, there are some breath-taking roads.
+What are some of the best roads that Albania can offer to expert drivers, cyclists, and bikers that look for exceptional road trips?
+Besides lesser-known destinations that are difficult to find in other parts of Europe, there are some breathtaking roads.
 Driving is the easiest way to see Albania.
 You can hit the road in a car or campervan and travel from the Ionian coast in the south to the Alps in the north.

 Road safety in Albania